 - Monthly team meetings: collaborative communication, discussions of concerns, and problem-solving

 - Case review: process improvement and data-gathering for research

+A multidisciplinary, victim-centered response has been established for the community.
+The EPSART allows for collaborative communication, discussions of concerns, and problem-solving.
 The coordinated approach of facilitating investigations and successful prosecutions increases the likelihood that offenders are held accountable for their actions and further sexual assaults will be prevented.

 Law enforcement and the State's Attorney office were able to provide significant input on the Brookings Health System's sexual assault kit storage policy.
 The forensic examiner provided guidance to law enforcement on best practice specimens to collect for assailant exams.
 This collaboration served as a guide for law enforcement to know what items to request in a warrant.